Datapirate-98/Face_mask_detection_UI/README.md

 for experimenting with tarining model look up **Face_Mask_detection_training.py**.

-downloaded the dataset from Prajna Bhandary github(INCLUDED THE DATASET IN THE REPO)
+downloaded the dataset from Prajna Bhandary github(link - "https://github.com/prajnasb/observations/tree/master/experiements")

 used the keras, tensorflow API for training the neural networks with a good accuracy of detection.